26 Aug 2021Aptean Staff Writer

 If you’re operating with a cloud ERP, you’re able to be more agile, more scalable and better prepared for any kind of unexpected event.
 You don’t rely on hardware and operate with desktop computers.
 You’re mobile—you can work remotely and on the go while still getting real-time access to all your data.

 If you currently operate on-prem, but cloud ERP sounds appealing, you’re not alone.
 There are a lot of businesses eager to take their first steps on their digital transformation journey—a journey all about harnessing the power of modern solutions to drive efficiency across your entire operation.
+In other blogs, we cover the pros and cons of on-prem vs cloud deployment strategies.

 You run better when your software runs better.
 With the cloud, you’re always running strong.